 Looking at all the various reports and analysis, it seems that what we have is a pretty balanced housing market, which is good news.
 We do expect house price growth to slow as the market returns to a steady and stable post-pandemic ‘norm’.
 However good demand from buyers and tenants across the board both in and out of cities is currently showing no sign of disappearing.

-If you’d like to discuss the current market in your own area, just get in touch with your local Leaders branch.
+If you’d like to discuss the current market in your own area, just get in touch with us.

 If you're looking to let or sell your property, we can help.
 Get in touch with your local branch or book in for a property valuation.